aws/amazon-ec2-metadata-mock/README.md

   ec2-metadata-mock spot [--action ACTION] [flags]

 Aliases:
-  spot, spotitn
+  spot, spot

 Examples:
   ec2-metadata-mock spot -h 	spot help ec2-metadata-mock spot -d 5 --action terminate		mocks spot interruption only

 Flags:
-  -h, --help                      help for spot
   -a, --action string   action in the spot interruption notice (default: terminate)
-                                  action can be one of the following: terminate,hibernate,stop -t, --time string               time specifies the approximate time when the spot instance will receive the shutdown signal in RFC3339 format to execute instance action E.g. 2020-01-07T01:03:47Z (default: request time + 2 minutes in UTC)
+                        action can be one of the following: terminate,hibernate,stop -h, --help            help for spot
+  -t, --time string     termination time specifies the approximate time when the spot instance will receive the shutdown signal in RFC3339 format to execute instance action E.g. 2020-01-07T01:03:47Z (default: request time + 2 minutes in UTC)

 Global Flags:
-  -c, --config-file string    config file for cli input parameters in json format (default: $HOME/aemm-config.json) -n, --hostname string       the HTTP hostname for the mock url (default: localhost) -I, --imdsv2                whether to enable IMDSv2 only, requiring a session token when submitting requests (default: false, meaning both IMDS v1 and v2 are enabled)
+  -c, --config-file string         config file for cli input parameters in json format (default: $HOME/aemm-config.json) -n, --hostname string            the HTTP hostname for the mock url (default: 0.0.0.0) -I, --imdsv2                     whether to enable IMDSv2 only, requiring a session token when submitting requests (default: false, meaning both IMDS v1 and v2 are enabled)
+  -d, --mock-delay-sec int         mock delay in seconds, relative to the application start time (default: 0 seconds)
+      --mock-trigger-time string   mock trigger time in RFC3339 format.
+This takes priority over mock-delay-sec (default: none)
-  -d, --mock-delay-sec int    mock delay in seconds, relative to the application start time (default: 0 seconds) -p, --port string           the HTTP port where the mock runs (default: 1338) -s, --save-config-to-file   whether to save processed config from all input sources in .amazon-ec2-metadata-mock/.aemm-config-used.json in $HOME or working dir, if homedir is not found (default: false)
+  -p, --port string                the HTTP port where the mock runs (default: 1338) -s, --save-config-to-file        whether to save processed config from all input sources in .ec2-metadata-mock/.aemm-config-used.json in $HOME or working dir, if homedir is not found (default: false)
 ```

 1.) **Starting AEMM with `spot`**:  `spot` routes available immediately: